IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/Non_ISTP_Mission_Attributes.md

 COORDINATE_SYSTEM- For nonscalar data, contains coordinate system name, e.g. ‘HCI’ or ‘RTN’.
 Note representation is no longer included.

+Data_coordinates- Coordinate system used for observed magnetic field vector.
+"Other" means that an instrument-specific coordinate system is used.

 Data_product-  Type of data product.
 It shall use the ISTP format "PREFIX>Suffix" (e.g., "HIST1D>1D histogram").

 DATAPRODUCT_TYPE- High level scientific organization of the data.

+Data_resolution- Typical resolution of data values.

+Data_sampling_type- What kind of time bin for averaging or sampling is used to obtain data values.

 Dataset_ID- Data set identifier.

+Data_type_2- Type of observed vector values, e.g., Absolute field, Variation.

+D_conversion_factor- Factor used to convert the unit of D-component from degree to nT.

+D_unit- Physical unit of the D-component of the geomagnetic field.

+Elevation- Elevation of the location of station.

 Free_field- Description of the free field in the filename.
 It shall use the ISTP format "PREFIX>Suffix" (e.g., "NORM>Normal mode"), where the value of the prefix shall correspond to the "free" field in the file naming convention.